LibCMaker/LibCMaker/README.md

 3. wxWidgets requires CMake 3.5+ for MSVC and MinGW-w64.

-4. Android NDK r18+ has not 'std::experimental' namespace for C++14.
+4. Android NDK r18+ does not have 'std::experimental' namespace for C++14.
 This affects to Boost and SQLiteModernCPP.
 In this case Boost can be comppiled with C++11 and C++17, SQLiteModernCPP can be compiled only with C++17.
 C++17 requires CMake 3.8+ and CXX_STANDARD=17.

 ## Known build issues